Two Steps to Fix Flat Characters Using Voice and Personality

 To make this scene more interesting, think about your character’s personality and their emotional state at that moment.

 Is your character a middle-aged man tired of dating who didn’t want to be there?
-Is your character an older woman on her first date after losing her previous partner years ago, a little nervous but excited?
+An older woman on her first date after losing her previous partner years ago, a little nervous but excited?

 Is your character someone extravagant who enjoys the nightlife and finer things?
-Is your character a miser who is more worried about how much this date will cost?
+Or a miser who is more worried about how much this date will cost?

-Once you know who your character is, you can move onto the next step.
+Once you know who your character is, you can move on to the next step.

 Step 2: See From Your Character’s Eyes